deroki/NewGame/readme.md

 1. Character: there are you kind of characters:
     * character: the main pixel moving
-    * walker: a random computer managed random walker that have some viral load
+    * walker: a random computer managed random character that affects the player

 2. Controller: this object controls all the inputs from the keyboard and change the character position